 - PB&J! – At their very most basic, these are still just good old, tried-and-true, peanut butter and jelly sandwiches … but a whole lot cuter and more fun!
+(Because pinwheel recipes make any sandwich cuter and more fun!)
 No doubt about it, PB&J is simply a winner.
 You can change it up with nut-free butters, different jellies … so many options.
 But no matter its form or variety, PB&J has solid staying power, and a five-star rating from practically every kid, everywhere, ever.
 When you’re looking for lunchtime inspiration, it’s always a good place to start!

 - Wow Factor! – But … no matter how much kids adore PB&J, it does tend to get a bit boring after awhile, doesn’t it?
 These kabobs take it from ho-hum to wow!
 Lucky for lunch boxes everywhere, here at THK, we have some solid experience with the PB&J wow factor.
-Hint … for more inspiration, peek at our Hungry Hippos Sandwiches or our Peanut Butter and Granola Crunch Wrap (which is quickly becoming one of the all-time most popular recipes we’ve ever posted).
+Hint … for more inspiration, peek at our Hungry Hippos Sandwiches or our Peanut Butter and Granola Crunch Wrap (which is quickly becoming one of the all-time most popular recipes we’ve ever posted) or our Peanut Butter Tortilla Sandwiches.
 No lunchtime is ho-hum with one of these around!

 - Healthy! – And you already know what I’m going to say next, right?
 These are also … wait for it … nutritious!
 Swap out your typical bread for a Flatout, and you’ve upped you nutrition game already.
 Loaded with fiber, whole grains and protein, Flatouts are an automatic health boost.
 Plus, these kabobs have pretty, healthy fruit threaded right on the skewers.
 And we always recommend 100% pure fruit jelly and natural peanut butters (read those labels, friends – it makes a difference)!